 I followed with “The House That Love Built,” the story of the death of my father and the events of 9-11 that followed directly afterward.
-I had never read this piece out loud before, and as I suddenly found myself connecting emotionally with a part in the story regarding my father, you could clearly hear the tears in my voice.
-I could feel the audience respond sympathetically, and I thought frantically, “I can’t cry onstage!”
-I took a deep breath and there was a significant pause as I grounded and rebalanced myself, and then, bless the universe and the spirits, into that emotional pause burst the outrageously loud sound of the expresso machine being turned on.
+I had never read this piece out loud before, and I suddenly found myself connecting emotionally with a part in the story involving my father—you could clearly hear the tears in my voice.
+I felt the audience respond sympathetically, and I thought frantically, “I can’t cry onstage!”
+I took a deep breath, and there was a significant pause as I grounded and rebalanced myself, and then, bless the universe and the spirits, into that emotional pause burst the outrageously loud sound of the expresso machine being turned on.
 The timing was so perfectly absurd that everyone laughed, including me, the tension broke, and I was able to continue without incident.

 It was with the fourth piece, “Guns and Mesas” that I had originally determined to include something that I suppose I can call shamanic performance art.
 The first part of the story involves my detainment at the airport while returning East, four months after my father’s death, for my youngest sister Claudine’s wedding.
 As I read the part in the story where my shamanic items are lifted from my travel bag to be inspected by airport security, I physically brought same items forth on stage: first, She Walks’ pelt, then my mesa, and finally my Florida Water.

 Now for the climactic part, the shamanic wedding blessing I gave at my sister’s wedding.
 With a swirl, I donned my shamanic cloak and gave the actual blessing, all while juggling a microphone, bottle of Florida Water, and gourd rattle.
 That was actually the hardest part, to remember to shake the rattle, and not the microphone, all while speaking, and blowing sprays of Florida Water.
-I can honestly say it was a challenge, but it seemed to come off fairly well.
+It was a challenge, but it seemed to come off fairly well.